GBuenaflor/01azure-aks-apimanagement-03/README.md

 1. Publish the WCF Service Application deployed from AKS to API Management Service
 2. Publish the ASP.net Core Web API deployed from AKS to API Management Service
 3. Configure the API Management External API Endpoints
-4. Configure the API Management Internal Endpoints
+4. Configure and test the interconnectivity the API Management Internal API Endpoints
-5. Test the API Management External API Endpoints
-6. Test the API Management Internal API Endpoints

 ----------------------------------------------------------
 ### 1. Publish the WCF Service Application deployed from AKS to API Management Service

-#### 1.1 Option 1 - Connect API from AKS to API Management using a Loadbalancer IP, configure Service section in the 03wcf-Ext-Int.yaml AKS manifest file
+#### 1.1 Option 1 - Connect API deployed from AKS to API Management using a Loadbalancer IP, configure Service section in the 03wcf-Ext-Int.yaml AKS manifest file

 ```diff
 apiVersion: v1